The Dogs of War (novel): Part 2: The Hundred Days

-Shannon reassembles his old team to execute the attack on Kimba's palace.
-They and Shannon trawl Europe to procure a nondescript tramp cargo vessel (later finding the Toscana), inflatable motorboats, uniforms, submachine guns or carbines ("Schmeissers"), mortars, and anti-tank weapons.
+Shannon reassembles his old team to execute the attack on Kimba's palace, and the team trawls Europe to procure a nondescript tramp cargo vessel (later finding the MV Toscana), inflatable motorboats, uniforms, submachine guns or carbines (eventually buying "Schmeissers", MP-40 machine pistols), mortars, anti-tank weapons, and ammunition.
 To conceal the nature and purpose of these purchases, Shannon spreads them over several countries, buys from both legitimate and black-market suppliers, and establishes a holding company to thwart attempts to unmask the buyers' true identities.
-He also finds time for a brief sexual liaison with Julie Manson, Sir James's daughter, from whom he learns the object of Sir James's true plan.
+He also finds time for a brief sexual liaison with Julie Manson, Sir James' daughter; when she accidentally reveals to him that she saw a mining report of Zangaro and its mineral wealth he learns the object of Sir James' true plan.

 Simultaneously, Charles Roux, one of Shannon's arch-enemies, incensed that he did not receive Endean's project despite the freelance writer recommending him, puts a contract out on Shannon.
 Hearing of this, Langarotti tips Shannon off and they lure the assassin, Raymond Thomard, into a trap.
-They then send Thomard's head to Roux, permanently silencing him.
+They then send Thomard's severed head to Roux, permanently intimidating him into silence.

 Martin Thorpe has meanwhile secretly purchased the controlling interest in a shell company (Bormac Trading) from the ailing widow of its founder.
-Endean has obtained the agreement of Colonel Antoine Bobi, a former commander of the Zangaran Army who fell out with Kimba and is now in exile, to participate in Sir James's scheme: once installed as president, the venal and illiterate Bobi will sign over the mineral rights to the Crystal Mountain to Bormac for a nominal price but a large bribe for himself.
+Endean has obtained the agreement of Colonel Antoine Bobi, a former commander of the Zangaran Army who fell out with Kimba and is now in exile, to participate in Sir James's scheme.
+Once installed as president, the venal and illiterate Bobi will sign over the mineral rights to the Crystal Mountain to Bormac for a nominal price but a large bribe for himself.

 Having loaded the arms and other equipment aboard the Toscana, the mercenaries sail to Freetown in Sierra Leone to pick up six African mercenaries, disguised as casual stevedores, who will also participate in the attack, and Dr. Okoye, an African academic.